 Her ex when she let's him know he's suppose to pay half of child care tells her to take him to court what are he options since she can't afford an attorney and the parenting plan is 5 yrs old and his montly payment is $500 for three children.
 How should she go about taking care of...
 Read more »

 She can contact DCS (Division of Child Support) and ask that they collect for her.
 Although all past due child support bears interest, they will not collect that for her.
 It can take DCS a long time but they will do this for her at no charge.

 If EX has a job, she should consider hiring a...Read more »

 You do not provide a context for the WAC.
 But, it means exactly what it says.
 That a licensed counselor must keep records for 5 years.
 The WAC goes on to specify what should be included in "records".
-Many counselors make the fewest notations possible to avoid disclosing confidences in the event...Read more »
+Many counselors make the fewest notations possible to avoid disclosing confidences in...Read more »

 I was in an accident.
 The other driver was at fault.
 The company I was leased to filed a claim against my loss thereby screwing up my case.
 The insurance company is awaiting proof of ownership even though I sent them my contract along with my claim

 Last summer I was arrested for a crime that occurred at a Walmart store.I told them I didn't do it but the clerk positively identified me.
 I was arrested and did a week in one jail where I was beaten up and my two front teeth knotted out I also had blood in my urine.
 Then I was finally bailed...
 Read more »